YounessMoussaoui/projects/README.md

 # projects
-school projects(individual and team work)
+school projects(individual and team work) are listed below